 Arizona Online - Online

-You must have a 3.0 or higher GPA in your undergraduate degree or your last 60 units of your undergraduate degree.
+Applicants must have a 3.0 or higher GPA in theirundergraduate degree or last 60 units of undergraduate degree.

 The GRE is not required for the Certificate program